rayymondf/Social_Media_Project/README.md

-# Instigator
+# Social Media App

-Instigator is a full-stack social posting app.
+A full-stack social posting app.
 Users can sign up, sign in, continue as Guest, publish posts, like posts, browse profiles, and view individual profile timelines.

 Link to the app: https://posting-dashboard-project.onrender.com/